springload/ecs-tool/README.md

 ```
 $ecs-tool run -h
-Runs the specified command on an ECS cluster, optinally catching its output.
+Runs the specified command on an ECS cluster, optionally catching its output.

 It can modify the container command.